jgleba/vamp206a/README.md

 	Ask me for a sample website and data.
 - I put an edited 21env.sh in 	`C:\var\varvamp\files\vne.sh` It was used rather than the one in the repo.
 - I ran `vboxmanage list bridgedifs`  to get a list of adapter names to use in  `--bridgeadapter1 `  --  see `09createvbox.bat`.
+- Starting around line 90 in 17docs.sh edit the ip address which is now 192.168.88.94 to your local windows host ip address.
+This is where it will get the data from by ftp using slimftp.